uberfusion007/cordova-plugin-secure-storage-android10/README.md

 );
 ```

 When reading value, the same cypher mode will be applied.

+This can also be useful when reading value from encrypted by another App, that use AES GCM cypher mode.

 #### Windows